arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/watsonx-embed-intake.md

 - [ ] fine-tuned model used by other IBM product (hidden)

+copy section 6 for each model used in this feature.

 #### 7. If model(s) is/are hidden:
 - fill out this [Github ticket](https://github.ibm.com/NGP-TWC/ml-planning/issues/new?assignees=julianpayne&labels=WML-BYOM%2Cwatsonx%2Cwatsonx-inference-proxy%2Cwatsonx-fm-dev%2CdevOps&template=wml-byom-onboarding.md&title=watsonx.ai+onboarding+request)
 - follow [these instructions](https://ibm.ent.box.com/notes/1349751157331?s=bbp3rbdt29q81mqpci3ylopz43t1zc2b) for relevant information needed for supporting hiding model.